 The procession of shepherds who wakes the city at dawn

-Until the ’50s there were still many Materans sheep-farming.
-Indeed they were ancient pastoral communities, established by the High Middle Ages in the caves of the Gravina, to originate the millenarian rock civilization of the Sassi.
+Until the ’50s there were still many shepherds in Matera.
+Indeed, ancient pastoral communities, established by the High Middle Ages in the caves of the Gravina, to originate the millenarian rock civilization of the Sassi.
 The shepherds, however, could not abandon flocks and herds even on holidays.
 And so they honored the Madonna della Bruna in their own way, carrying in procession early in the morning an ancient effigy around the streets of the Sassi, and then return to work in the pastures.
-Today in Matera there are no longer any shepherds, but that same effigy still crosses the whole city at dawn, followed by a festive stream of people with the crackling of pyrotechnic batteries that wake up those materani stayed in bed, announcing that their longest and most exciting day has finally arrived.
+Today in Matera there are no longer any shepherds, but that same effigy still crosses the old town at dawn, followed by a festive stream of people with the crackling of pyrotechnic batteries that wake up those people stayed in bed, announcing that their longest and most exciting day has finally arrived.

 A midday of emotion and faith in Piccianello

-That was where, according to legend, a “beautiful and unknown lady” appeared to a farmer, then it was a desolate country district.
-According to another version, it would have been the scene of a severe clash around the year 1000 between the Materans and the Saracens now fleeing the city.
-As the historian Pierino Moliterni tells, before leaving the ferocious Arabsr would enter the underground church of S. Eustachio (under the current Cathedral) to plunder the jewels from the statue of Maria Ss.
-Della Bruna: having difficulty in detaching them, they would bring the whole statue by placing it on a cart and then heading towards the exit of the city.
-It was dawn, and here some peaseants were at that moment in church, to greet the Madonna and pray, they saw what happened.
+That was where, according to legend, a “beautiful and unknown lady” appeared to a farmer.
+At that time it was a desolate country district.
+According to another version, it would have been the scene of a severe clash around the year 1000 between the Materans and the Saracens fleeing the city.
+As the historian Pierino Moliterni tells, before leaving, the ferocious Arabs would enter the underground church of S. Eustachio (under the current Cathedral) to plunder the jewels from the statue of Maria Ss. della Bruna: having difficulty in detaching them, they would bring the whole statue by placing it on a cart and then heading towards the exit of the city.
+It was dawn, and some peaseants at that moment in church to greet the Madonna and pray, saw what happened.
 So they immediately called all the willing youths to gather, and on horseback they reached the Saracens near Piccianello: there was a terrible battle, but the Saracens were defeated.
 Since then, that place would have always been dear to all the Materans … Piccianello, the beating heart of the city, a quarter that on July 2 shines and tightens around the Madonna and its Triumphal Chariot, whose factory is right near the church of the ward.
 Where at noon the statue of the Madonna, coming from the Cathedral (where it lodges all the year), with applauses, songs and prayers, makes its triumphal entry.

 The impressive and colorful evening parade